Last Updated: Sep 12, 2019

 - Access a warm hand-off demo video from PAMED.

-- The Pennsylvania College of Emergency Physicians developed warm hand-off protocols.
+- The Pennsylvania College of Emergency Physicians, in collaboration with the state, developed warm hand-off protocols.

 More Information on Naloxone